 - Meet with a career advisor to create a personalized career development plan

-- Begin to clarify your career interests through courses, student organizations, and community service (visit the IMPACT Office).
+- Begin to clarify your career interests through courses, student organizations, and project-based learning through service (visit the IMPACT Office).

 - Choose your initial major and/or concentration and learn about your potential career paths.

 - Still deciding on a major?
 Check out the Academic Exploration Program

 - Meet with a Career Services advisor to begin compiling interests, strengths, skills, abilities and values using self-assessment inventories available such as the Strong Interest Inventory, Self-Directed Search, My Plan and Myers Briggs Type Indicator.